dev4use/.github/profile/README.md

 ## In testing domain :

 - Mantis BT BugTracker in order to explore incidents,
-- TestLink TM TestCaseManament to store, organize and share your test items.
+- TestLink TM TestCaseManagement to store, organize and share your test items.